-2019 Routine P1 sampling Sites
+2020 Routine P1 sampling Sites

-The five 2019 P1 routine watershed-monitoring stations, including the reservoir station, are:
+The six 2020 P1 routine watershed-monitoring stations, including the reservoir station, are:

-- 1. Mainstem of Turkey Creek prior to discharge into Bear Creek Reservoir, within Bear Creek Park, adjacent to the City of Lakewood Maintenance Yard; - 2.
+- 1. Mainstem of Turkey Creek prior to discharge into Bear Creek Reservoir, within Bear Creek Park, adjacent to the City of Lakewood Maintenance Yard and upstream of the Denver Water diversion; - 2.
 Mainstem of Bear Creek prior to discharge into Bear Creek Reservoir, within Bear Creek Park, adjacent to the bridge at the western edge of the park; - 3.
-Tail-water discharge from Bear Creek Reservoir in the concrete channel that starts the lower Bear Creek; - 4.
-Bear Creek Reservoir, center of main pool and supplemental vertical profile stations 40, 41, and 42. - 5.
+Tail-water discharge from Bear Creek Reservoir in the concrete channel that starts the lower Bear Creek;

+- 4. Bear Creek Reservoir, center of main pool and supplemental vertical profile stations 40, 41, and 42. - 5.
 Bear Creek Site 90 above Wadsworth.